-As the country develops more, the cost of living in Korea is steadily rising.
+As the country attracts more attention, the cost of living in Korea is steadily rising.
 With the eighth-most expensive real estate in the world, Seoul especially is not a cheap place to live.
+On top of this, Seoul has been rated as one of the most expensive cities to live in.

 Finally, these costs will differ if you don’t live in Seoul.
-The cost of living in South Korea is similar to that of Seoul, but it will also be cheaper.
+The cost of living elsewhere in South Korea is similar to that of Seoul, but it will also be cheaper.
+Even other major cities such as Busan are substantially cheaper than Seoul.

 The biggest differences you will notice with Seoul and other cities are the prices of food and rent.
 Other prices such as phone and internet plans will stay the same nationwide.